geobeyond/fastflows/README.md

 ## Run FastFlow server

-FastFlows is a FastAPI server & command line tool to comunicate with Prefect 2.0 as a Workflow manager to deploy, run, track flows and more.
+FastFlows is a FastAPI server & command line tool to communicate with Prefect 2.0 as a Workflow manager to deploy, run, track flows and more.

 To start work with FastFlows you should define at least 2 environment variables: